GNOME/orca/docs/user-extensions.md

 Extensions approved from the command line will be loaded on the next Orca startup.

-If you edit an approved extension, its hash changes and Orca will not load it until you re-approve it from the User Extensions preferences page or the command line.
+If the contents of an approved extension change, its hash changes and Orca will not load it until you re-approve it from the User Extensions preferences page or the command line.
 If you delete an extension file or package directory, its approval entry remains but has no effect.
 There is currently no automatic cleanup of stale approvals.

 ## Disabling Extensions